 If you don’t fancy the park’s café and don’t want to bring a picnic, there are some great restaurants nearby.
 Head to Christine’s or Stan’s for a traditional Scottish café experience or choose from Celino’s and Pizza Port for some authentic Italian tastes.

 Located in Dennistoun, to the east of Glasgow city centre, you’ll find a number of transport options that will take you to Alexandra Park.

 There are plenty of free car parking spaces on the street in the area around the park, so you’ll have no trouble if you're arriving by car.

 You’ll find several bus stops just outside the gates of the park.
 Just hop on the 6, 13, 32, 38, 42, 51 or 93 and you'll arrives at the park in no time.

 Just around the corner from the park’s main gates you’ll find Alexandra Parade station.
-From here catch a southbound train to Glasgow Queen Street railway station every 30 minutes.
+From here you can catch a southbound train to Glasgow Queen Street railway station every 30 minutes.

 If you want to immerse yourself in a city with incredible history, architecture and culture take a break in Glasgow.
 With a range of budget hotels in the City Centre on Buchanan Street and Argyle Street plus an array of hotels near Glasgow University, we have something suitable to stay whatever the occasion.